 Anybody can search the register to check that a social worker is registered and to find out:

-- whether they have additional qualifications enabling them to act as an approved mental health professional (AMHP) or best interests assessor (BIA)
+- whether they have additional qualifications enabling them to act as an approved mental health professional (AMHP) or best interests assessor (BIA), and

-- whether they’re subject to any fitness to practise sanctions or proceedings
+- whether they’re subject to any fitness to practise sanctions or interim orders.

 For more information about our register see: